US Tax Tools

 Planning note

-Wisconsin's top rate (7.65%) is meaningfully higher than neighboring Minnesota's (9.85%) but applies much later.
+Wisconsin's top rate (7.65%) is well below neighboring Minnesota's (9.85%) and kicks in at a much higher threshold.
 For middle-income earners, Wisconsin's effective rate tends to be lower.
 Cross-border commuters to MN or IL should model both states' taxes on their full income.

 View 2025 Wisconsin tax brackets for comparison.